minibolt-guide/minibolt/guide/bonus/system/tor-bridge.md

 ### Configuration

-* Edit your Tor config file adding the next lines **at the end of file**.
-We are to use 2 ports: TODO1 and TODO2, replace it with ports of your preference > 1024.
+* Edit your Tor config file adding the next lines **at the end of the file**.
+We are to use 2 ports: TODO1 and TODO2, replace them with ports of your preference > 1024.

   ```sh
   $ sudo nano /etc/tor/torrc